The Courage to Do It Anyway

 So now, I just accept it.

-Tom Brady recently said that not fearing failure helps you perform your best.
+Tom Brady recently said that not fearing failure is the key.

 “There are certain people who have… no fear of failure.
 And that allows you—that frees you up—to go out and be your best.”